BryanJames16/BRSFMS/readme.md

 ## Contributing

 Thank you for considering contributing to our system!
-Please email the [project manager](mailto: bryan_james.ilaga_lds@yahoo.com) for more info about contributions.
+Please email the project manager (bryan_james.ilaga_lds@yahoo.com) for more info about contributions.
 Thank You!

 ## License